obsidianmd/obsidian-help/en/Extending Obsidian/Community plugins.md

 > [!warning]
 > Community plugins run third-party code on your behalf that could potentially do harm.
 To learn more about what the Obsidian team does to prevent harmful plugins, refer to [[Plugin security]].

+## Browse community plugins

+1. Open **Settings**.
+1. Select **Turn on community plugins**.
+For more information, refer to [[Plugin security#Restricted mode]].
+1. Select **Browse** to list all available community plugins.

+Use the text box to filter plugins based on their name, author, and description.

+You can also browse available plugins in your browser, by heading to [obsidian.md/plugins](https://obsidian.md/plugins).

 ## Install a community plugin

 To install a community plugin, you first need to turn off [[#Restricted mode]].